eduardoleao052/Transformer-from-scratch/README.md

   - `regularization`: (scalar regulating size of weights and overfitting) <b>[OPTIONAL]</b>
   - `patience` (after how many iterations  without improvement should the learning rate be reduced) <b>[OPTIONAL]</b>

 - Under `model_layers`, you can choose whatever configuration works best.
-Usually, layers with more parameters work better for larger text files.
+Usually, layers with more parameters require larger text files to avoid overfitting and repetitive outputs.

-- Under `training_parameters`, choose:
-  - `--corpus` (name of file in data directory with the text you want to train the model on)
-  - `--to_path` (.json file that will be created to store the model) <b>[OPTIONAL]</b>

 - Finally, simply run on terminal:
 ```